 The Company is continually developing its technology to improve operations and to offer a better service to our customers.
-The Company expenses all software development costs as incurred for the year ended December 31, 2022 and 2021.
-As at December 31, 2022 and 2021, all capitalized software development costs have been fully amortized, and the Company has no capitalized software development costs.
+The Company expenses all software technology development costs as incurred for the year ended December 31, 2023 and 2022.
+As at December 31, 2023 and 2022, all capitalized software development costs have been fully amortized, and the Company has no capitalized software development costs.